takram-design-engineering/three-geospatial/README.md

 | [core](packages/core) | Provides fundamental functions for rendering GIS data | Alpha | [@takram/three-geospatial](https://www.npmjs.com/package/@takram/three-geospatial) |
 | [effects](packages/effects) | A collection of post-processing effects | Alpha | [@takram/three-geospatial-effects](https://www.npmjs.com/package/@takram/three-geospatial-effects) |

-Other packages not listed above are considered “examples” and are not intended for production use.
+Other packages not listed above are considered "examples" and are not intended for production use.

 ## Status of WebGPU support

-I'm actively working on adding support for WebGPU.
-This involves a complete rewrite of our API because of the transition from shader-chunk-based post-processing to a node-based approach.
+I'm actively working on WebGPU support.
+This involves a complete rewrite of the API due to the transition from shader-chunk-based post-processing to a node-based approach.
 It already performs much better and offers greater flexibility.

 → [Storybook](https://takram-design-engineering.github.io/three-geospatial-webgpu)